 It’s a fact: Exercise provides long-term health benefits and can prevent many chronic diseases.
 But, just as important as the act of exercising is something else you should be doing when you exercise: sanitizing the equipment.

-“Since there’s no guarantee that the person who used the yoga mat or weights before you cleaned the equipment, you should sanitize it before you use it and then after too,” said Janet Conner, MT (ASCP), the infection prevention western region director with North Colorado Medical Center.
+“Since there’s no guarantee that the person who used the yoga mat or weights before you cleaned the equipment, you should sanitize it before you use it and then after too,” said Janet Conner, MT (ASCP), the infection prevention western region director with Banner North Colorado Medical Center in Greely, CO.

 Dirty Exercise Equipment: What’s the Risk?